apache/pulsar/site2/website/versioned_docs/version-2.1.0-incubating/client-libraries-java.md

 ### TLS Authentication

-To use [TLS](security-tls-authentication.md), you need to set TLS to `true` using the `enableTls` method, point your Pulsar client to a TLS cert path, and provide paths to cert and key files.
+To use [TLS](security-tls-authentication.md), `enableTls` method is deprecated and you need to use "pulsar+ssl://" in serviceUrl to enable, point your Pulsar client to a TLS cert path, and provide paths to cert and key files.

 Here's an example configuration: